This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Types of Lawsuits to File over Cerebral Palsy in Connecticut

-The discovery that your child has cerebral palsy and lifelong disabilities can be devastating and overwhelming.
-But there are steps you can take to make sure your child has the best life possible with resources, treatment, and access to the same opportunities as other children.
-To ensure your child has these things, you may need to file a lawsuit.
+Discovering your child has cerebral palsy can be devastating and overwhelming.
+Yet, you can take steps to make sure your child has the best life possible with resources, treatment, and access to the same opportunities as other children.
+You may need to file a lawsuit to ensure your child has what they need.

 Medical Malpractice Lawsuits

-For instance, failing to order a Cesarean section when it was clear there were signs of fetal distress that ultimately led to brain damage, and disabilities could be considered malpractice.
+For instance, failing to order a Cesarean section when there were signs of fetal distress that ultimately led to brain damage could be considered malpractice.
 This kind of lawsuit can help you recover damages for your child.

 Discrimination or Disability Rights in Connecticut

-If your child is being discriminated against or is being denied rights ensured by state or federal law, you may need to file a complaint with a government agency.
-That agency, along with your lawyer, will help try to resolve the incident, but if the outcome is not satisfactory, you can file a lawsuit to get what your child needs or to recover damages.
+If your child is being discriminated against or denied rights ensured by state or federal law, you may need to file a complaint with a government agency.

 How to File a Medical Malpractice Lawsuit in Connecticut